boazsegev/plezi/README.md

 Now visit [localhost:3000](http://localhost:3000/)

-### We want our Object Oriented design back!
+### Object Oriented design is fun!

-While Plezi allows you to use methods like we just did, Plezi really shines when we use Controller objects.
+While Plezi allows you to use methods like we just did, Plezi really shines when we use Controller classes.

-Plezi will automatically map methods to routes with complete RESTful routing support.
+Plezi will automatically map instance methods in any class to routes with complete RESTful routing support.

 Try this in your terminal (`irb`):